AI-for-Education/fabdata-llm/README.md

         Sys_Msg={
             0: "This will appear at the start of the conversation"
             -1: "This will appear at the end of the conversation, after the user chat input"
-            -2: "This will appear at the end of the conversation, before the user chast input" }
+            -2: "This will appear at the end of the conversation, before the user chat input" }
     )
     ```